-Green Infrastructure Team

-Establish a green infrastructure team within City government that is comprised of the City's Sustainability Coordinator and members from the City Manager's office, Planning, Parks and Recreation, Public Utilities, and Public Works departments.
+Green Infrastructure Team Establish a green infrastructure team within City government that is comprised of the City's Sustainability Coordinator and members from the City Manager's office, Planning, Parks and Recreation, Public Utilities, and Public Works departments.
 The purpose is to develop a program of action, built upon the recommendations of the green infrastructure plan, for day-to-day implementation of these recommendations.

-Environmentally Sensitive Development Controls

-Study and consider opportunities to encourage reduction of excessive cut and fill grading and the destruction of significant trees, vegetation, and Priority Wildlife Habitats (as identified by programs and agencies such as the North Carolina Natural Heritage Program and North Carolina Wildlife Resources Commission).
+Action EP 2.4 Environmentally Sensitive Development Controls As part of the City's update of its development regulations, revise the City's regulations to reduce excessive cut and fill grading and the destruction of significant trees, vegetation, and Priority Wildlife Habitats (as identified by programs and agencies such as the North Carolina Natural Heritage Program and North Carolina Wildlife Resources Commission).